anilabhadatta/educative.io_scraper/README.md

       pip3 install -r requirements.txt

-### Step 4: Download and paste the respective Chrome-bin for your OS from the releases section.
+### Step 4: Download and paste the respective Chrome-bin for your OS from the latest releases section.

 ### Step 5: Open up two terminals and run the following commands.
       python3 chromedriver.py
       python3 educative_scraper.py

-### Step 5: Refer, "How to use the Scraper?" above.
+### Step 5: Refer, "How to use the Scraper? == " above.

 ## To Build the chromdriver and educative-scraper using pyinstaller: